PaprikaSteiger/ooaclld/cldf/docs/monoexponential verbal plurals.md

 The first edge case involves semantic predictability.
 Magdalena Peñasco Mixtec \[magd1235\] (Otomanguean; Mexico) has a semantically restricted plural marker koo, which only appears with motion verbs ([Erickson de Hollenbach 2013](Source#cldf:erickson2013mixtecomagdalena)).
 Because it is restricted to a semantic class of verbs, language learners don't have to memorize the target verbs, and we consider that it is a monoexponential plural, even if it does not target the whole lexicon.
 This morpheme is not treated as a regular pattern in Sg-Pl stem alternation, as such plural markers require the language learners to memorize the (randomly) lexically restricted set of verb(s) where they appear.

 The second edge case involves formal predictability.
 Rather than having a single monoexponential marker that encodes plurality, some languages have several, mutually exclusive markers.
 Because these are synchronically available to the whole lexicon, the set of plural markers as a whole would be a bonafide monoexponential plural construction.
-But the fact that the set consists of many different forms (e.g. 3 to 8 for Tsimshianic languages, see [Tarpent 1983](Source#cldf:tarpent1983morphophonemics)) makes them akin to [Sg-Pl alternating pairs](SgPl): Each plural form is indeed not transparently distributed across the different verb classes, i.e. there are no semantic criteria to understand their synchronic distribution, and the forms must thus be memorized by the speakers.
+But the fact that the set consists of many different forms (e.g. 3 to 8 for Tsimshian languages, see [Tarpent 1983](Source#cldf:tarpent1983morphophonemics)) makes them akin to [Sg-Pl alternating pairs](SgPl): Each plural form is indeed not transparently distributed across the different verb classes, i.e. there are no semantic criteria to understand their synchronic distribution, and the forms must thus be memorized by the speakers.
 We chose to typologically separate:

 - systems which target the whole lexicon, even with randomly distributed forms,
-- from systems which target specific, semantically random lexemes.
+- from systems which target specific, semantically random lexemes.[^3]

 Only the latter is treated as Sg-Pl alternation, while the former is considered to be a monoexponential plural category with irregular lexical classes, akin to the conjugation classes in the Romance language family.
-A very clear example of a language with such “plural conjugation classes” is Nisga'a \[nisg1240\] (Tsimshianic; Canada), where a series of diachronic changes has led to a synchronic system of many possible plural forms which are **not transparently** distributed across different semantic verb classes ([Tarpent 1983](Source#cldf:tarpent1983morphophonemics)).
+A very clear example of a language with such “plural conjugation classes” is Nisga'a \[nisg1240\] (Tsimshian; Canada), where a series of diachronic changes has led to a synchronic system of many possible plural forms which are **not transparently** distributed across different semantic verb classes ([Tarpent 1983](Source#cldf:tarpent1983morphophonemics)).
 Note that in addition to its monoexponential plural system, Nisga'a has a subset of verbs whose pluralization is made via suppletion, exactly for the semantics usually targeted by Sg-Pl suppletion (some of its motion and posture verbs).
 This seems to confirm that these are two distinct phenomena, as they can co-exist within a single language.
 (In our sample, most languages (15/17) with monoexponential plurals of such a “conjugation class” type also have Sg-Pl stem alternation.)
 This system is discussed in more detail under MonPl-02 below, which deals with irregular monoexponential plurals.

+## Why?
+It has been noted by some observers that morphemes marking the plurality of more than one argument, or ambiguously mark the plurality of either argument of a transitive verb, appear to be relatively more common in North America than in the rest of the world ([Mithun 1999](Source#cldf:mithun1999northamerica): 83-94), or that they form a pattern within an area of the Americas ([Leer 1991](Source#cldf:leer1991aleut)).

-How?
+## How?

 This survey does not only investigate the presence vs absence of monoexponential plurals, but also which syntactic role the plural targets, and if, in addition, it also can indicate that the event (E) occurs multiple times.
 Distinguishing between event and argument plurality can be difficult, since multiple transitive events often lead to an interpretation of multiple A or multiple P arguments.
 However, if a plural marker can truly indicate both event and argument plurality separately, then it will have two possible, separate interpretations.
 For **argument plurality**, at least one of the following interpretations must be possible for transitive verbs: